 Using recipes effectively

+Each recipe is a static prompt template — recipes do not support variables, placeholders, or dynamic content substitution.
+The prompt you write is sent as-is every time you run the recipe.
+If you need variations for different scenarios (for example, different interview rubrics for different roles), create a separate recipe for each variation with the specific details written directly into the prompt.
 Recipes work best when you provide clear, specific instructions in your prompt.
 Consider including details about what information to extract, how to structure the output, and what areas to focus on.
 Common use cases include:- Extracting action items or decisions from recent meetings

 - Summarizing product feedback across multiple calls